ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 Why does Bash call the `cp` utility after an error in `bsdtar`?
 It happens because the `echo` command always succeeds.
 It returns zero code, which means "true".
 Thus, the "O1", "F1", "O2" and "F2" operands are always "true".

 Now we focus on the `bsdtar` call and corresponding `echo` commands.
-They match the following part of the logical expression:
+They match the following part of the Boolean expression:
 {line-numbers: false, format: Bash}
 ```
 B && O1 || F1